Macroscopic fluctuation theory of interacting Brownian particles: Transport coefficients

 We now consider a variation of the model~\eqref{eq:EqBrownianPart} in which a particle interacts only with its two nearest neighbors (one on each side), so that the evolution of the positions is now given by

+where we now denote $\Vnn$ the interaction potential between nearest neighbours.
 This model can be seen as an approximation of the original model~\eqref{eq:EqBrownianPart} at small interaction or low density, when the neighbouring particles dominate the interaction (see below).
 Equation~\eqref{eq:BrownianNN} can also represent other classes of systems like polymers for instance (see Section~\ref{sec:Rouse}).
 The arguments of Section~\ref{sec:DerivTransCoefs} still hold, so the transport coefficients are again given by~(\ref{eq:Mobility},\ref{eq:DiffCoef}).
 The grand potential, and thus the diffusion coefficient $D(\rho)$~\eqref{eq:DiffCoef}, for this model can be computed explicitly~\cite{Percus:1982,Santos:2016}.
-We provide here a derivation for consistency.
+We reproduce here the derivation of Ref.~\cite{Percus:1982} for completeness.
 We define a ``truncated'' partition function describing $N$ particles between $0$ and $x$, with a $(N+1)^{\mathrm{th}}$ particle at position $x$,

 This partition function satisfies a recursion relation, which reads

 where $\mathscr{L}$ is the integral operator

 We can thus obtain explicitly the grand canonical partition function